spiraldb/vortex/README.md

 Licensed under the Apache License, Version 2.0 (the "License").

+## Governance

+Vortex is and will remain an open-source project.
+Our intent is to model its governance structure after the [Substrait project](https://substrait.io/governance/), which in turn is based on the model of the Apache Software Foundation.
+Expect more details on this in Q4 2024.

 ## Acknowledgments 🏆

 This project is inspired by and--in some cases--directly based upon the existing, excellent work of many researchers